 4-5.
 The DC AS should authenticate and authorize the UE1 request and download Avatar representation using avatar ID from the BAR, the BAR responses with avatar representation data.

-Editor's note: Whether MF download the avatar representation directly from BAR or via DC AS is FFS.

 6. The DC AS responses with the avatar representation data to MF, and then MF sends it back to UE1.

+Alternatively, the MF can download the avatar representation from the BAR directly using MDC2 interface.
+In this case, the P2A application data channel is established between UE1 and the BAR in step.
+2; and the BAR will authenticate and authorize the UE1 request for downloading the avatar representation.

 7. UE1 performs avatar animation.

 8. UE1 transmits the animated video stream over RTP to UE2.